StephanieRuthJones/backend-assessment/README.md

 ## Introduction

-Welcome to the Node and Express Backend Assessment!
+Welcome to the Backend Assessment!

-In this challenge, you will be using the [Rick and Morty API](https://rickandmortyapi.com/documentation/) to build API endpoints and to combine data from the API.
-You will be creating routes and controllers in the appropriate folder/files as well as middleware to handle errors.
+This assessment requires you to build a Node.js Express MongoDB app using Axios.
+In this challenge, you will use the [Rick and Morty API](https://rickandmortyapi.com/documentation/) to build API endpoints and to combine data from the API.
+During this assessment, you will need to create simple and complex GET routes, error-handling middleware, a MongoDB database, as well as a login system with Authentication using JWT.

-To complete this assessment, follow the setup instructions, then complete every task in Parts I through V of the challenge outlined below.
+To complete this assessment, complete every task in Parts I through V of the challenge outlined below.

 _Requirements to Pass_